karishmas004/FUTURE_DS_02/README.md

 ## 🚀 Outcome

-This project demonstrates how customer data can be transformed into **actionable business insights** using Power BI.
+This project demonstrates how customer data can be transformed into actionable insights using **Power BI**.

-### 🔥 Skills Demonstrated
+The dashboard is designed to support:
+- Business teams analyzing customer retention
+- Product teams identifying churn patterns
+- Decision-makers improving customer experience

+Key skills demonstrated through this task:
-- Customer churn & retention analysis
+- Customer churn analysis
-- Customer segmentation
+- Segmentation and retention insights
-- KPI design & dashboard storytelling
+- KPI design and dashboard development
-- Business insight generation
-- Data-driven decision making
+- Business-focused data storytelling

 ---